How Does Server Uptime Schedule Work?

 Reset command: Performing a reset on your instance is similar to doing a hard reset on your computer where you might press a reset button or press and hold the power button.
 Resetting an instance forcibly wipes the memory contents of the machine and resets the virtual machine to its initial state.
 The instance does not perform a clean shutdown of the guest OS.
 Throughout this process, the instance remains in

-5. Then Select the Days you want the action to take place on.
+Select the Day(s) you want the action to take place on.

-6. Then you'll choose the time and hit save.
+Then you'll choose the time and hit CREATE.

 Below is an example of what the events would look like.